On This Day In Judy Garland’s Life And Career – April 4

 Check out The Judy Room’s “Judy Garland – The Concert Years” here.

-April 4, 1962: The on-again-off-again relationship between Judy and her husband Sid Luft was in the papers again.
+April 4, 1962: The on-again-off-again relationship between Judy and her husband, Sid Luft, was in the papers again.
 The couple had split on March 13th and now it was reported that Judy planned to seek a legal separation as she stated the previous day (April 3rd).

 Check out The Judy Room’s “Judy Garland – The Concert Years” here.